pyshen-watson/Image-Stitching/README.md

 - `-d`: Use the images download from cloud, use id `0`~`2` to specify the image set
 -  `-p`: Follow the path of image set in local path.
 Note that you cannot use `-d` and `-p` at the same time.
 - `-n`: If the images didn't be shotted clockwise, use the argument to reorder the images.
 Note that this option may massively increase the execute time.

+You can also run the Jupyter notebook `src/main.ipynb`